ionelmc/django-uwsgi-cache/README.rst

 Requirements
 ============

-* Django 1.4 or later
+* Django 4.2 or later.
+* Python 3.9 or later.

 Settings
 ========